DocumentationRelationships

 Add a Single Contact

-Click Add Contact in the toolbar to manually create a relationship:
+Click Add contact in the toolbar to manually create a relationship:

 1. Enter the contact name (required)